Mail Stuck in the Unsent/Outbox Folder

 Sending a Large Message

-If you are sending a large message such as one with a large attachment, it's possible the send is still happening and is just taking a long time.
-In that case you can ignore this notification and allow the send to finish.
+If you are sending a large message, it's possible that the message is just taking a long time to send.
+In that case, ignore the notification and allow the send to finish.

 Make sure your signature does not contain images that reside behind a firewall or VPN

-If you've attached an image like a company logo to your signature, make sure that it is not behind a firewall or VPN, and that the link to this image can be publicly accessible.
+If you've attached an image to your signature like a company logo, make sure that it is not behind a firewall or VPN, and that the link to this image can be publicly accessible.
 Try loading the image at home when not connected to a VPN.